 Share your code with Visual Studio 2015 and Azure Repos

-This article walks you through the steps to get a Visual Studio solution on your PC into a Git repo you can share with others, even if you don't have an organization in Azure DevOps.
-If you need to work with a Visual Studio solution hosted in an existing repo, use the Git quick start instead.
+This article walks you through the steps to get a Visual Studio solution on your PC into an Azure DevOps Git repo you can share with others.
+If you want to work with a Visual Studio solution hosted in an existing repo, see the Git tutorial.

 Create a local Git repo for your project